 Here’s an example:

-The managing data structure of the shared pointer group is also used by the weak pointers, which also belong to the group, but without claiming ownership.
+The control data structure of the shared pointer group is also used by the weak pointers, which also belong to the group, but without claiming ownership.

-Just as a shared pointer, a weak pointer has a raw pointer to the managing data structure.
+Just as a shared pointer, a weak pointer has a raw pointer to the control data structure.

 A managing structure not only has a reference count, but also a weak count, which keeps the number of weak pointers.